NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/FAL Docs/FAL in Measurement Plug-Ins.md

 1. Create a measurement plug-in by following the steps mentioned in the [Developing a measurement plug-in with LabVIEW](https://github.com/ni/measurement-plugin-labview?tab=readme-ov-file#developing-a-labview-measurement) guide.

-2. Ensure to follow the recommended [directory structure for FAL](#directory-structure-of-fal) to efficiently organize the files related to the FAL implementation.
+2. Ensure to follow the recommended [directory structure of FAL](#directory-structure-of-fal) to efficiently organize the files related to the FAL implementation.

-3. **Copy the Abstract_Instrument class and Reusables**
+3. **Copy Abstract_Instrument class**
-   1. Copy the [`Abstract_Instrument`](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Instruments/Abstract_Instrument) folder into the `Instruments` directory, and the [`Reusables`](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Reusables) folder parallel to the `Instruments` directory.
-Make sure to preserve all contents of both folders.
+   1. Copy the [Abstract_Instrument](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Instruments/Abstract_Instrument) folder and place it inside the `Instruments` directory, preserving its contents.
-   2. Add `Abstract_Instrument.lvclass` from the 'Abstract_Instrument' folder and `Get Pin Information.lvlib` from the 'Reusables' folder to your LabVIEW project that contains the created measurement plug-in.
+   2. Add the copied `Abstract_Instrument.lvclass` to your LabVIEW project that contains the generated measurement plug-in.
-   3. Ensure that the `Abstract_Instrument` class inherits the **ISession Factory** interface located at `<vi.lib>\Plug-In SDKs\Sessions\Instrument\ISession Factory\ISession Factory.lvclass`.
+   3. Ensure that the `Abstract_Instrument` class inherits the **ISession Factory** interface located at `<vi.lib>\Plug-In SDKs\Sessions\Instrument\ISession Factory\ISession Factory.lvclass` as parent interface.

+4. **Copy Reusables**
+   1. Copy the [Reusables](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Reusables) folder and place it parallel to the `Instruments` folder, preserving its contents.
+   2. Add the copied `Get Pin Information.lvlib` to your LabVIEW project.
-   4. Open `Get Instrument Path.vi` from the 'Reusables' folder and replace the term **Instrument_Models** in the base path with the actual name of the directory that contains your instrument child classes.
+   3. In `Get Instrument Path.vi`, replace the term **Instrument_Models** in the base path with the actual name of the directory that contains your instrument child classes.
 This VI takes the `instrument_type_id` as input and returns the path to the corresponding child class directory.

       ![Get Instrument Path](<./FAL Images/Get Instrument Path.png>)

    > **Note:**
-   > The expected folder structure for any FAL-based measurement plug-in should have the **Reusables** folder placed parallel to the **Instruments** folder, where the **Instruments** folder contains the abstract instrument class and the child classes created for different instrument models.
+   > The expected folder structure for any FAL-based measurement plug-in should have the **Reusables** folder placed parallel to the **Instruments** folder, which contains the abstract instrument class and child classes.

-4. **Create function interfaces**
+5. **Create function interfaces**
    1. In your LabVIEW project, create interfaces for each required functionality (for example, `Measure_Voltage.lvclass`).
 These are called Function Interfaces.
    2. Save the created Function Interfaces in the `Functions` folder.

    ![Base class and Function Interface](<FAL Images/Base and Function class.png>)

-5. Right-click each created interface and select `New` → `VI from Dynamic Dispatch Template` to create the necessary dynamic dispatch VIs that implement the required functionality for the interface (for example, `Measure_Voltage.vi`).
+6. Right-click each created interface and select `New` → `VI from Dynamic Dispatch Template` to create the necessary dynamic dispatch VIs that implement the required functionality for the interface (for example, `Measure_Voltage.vi`).

-6. For each function interface, implement [Utility](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Functions/Measure_Voltage/Utility) VIs that typecast the `Abstract_Instrument` object to the corresponding function interface object as shown below:
+7. For each function interface, implement [Utility](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Functions/Measure_Voltage/Utility) VIs that typecast the `Abstract_Instrument` object to the corresponding function interface object as shown below:

     ![Get 1 Object](<./FAL Images/Get 1 Object.png>)

-7. **Create instrument child classes**
+8. **Create instrument child classes**
     1. Create child classes for instruments of different types and models, inheriting the `Abstract_Instrument.lvclass` as parent class and required function interface(s) as parent interface(s), as shown in the class hierarchy image below.
 Refer to this [example](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation) for more information.
-    2. **The name of each child class and its directory must match the instrument type ID configured for that instrument model in the pin map file.**
+    2. **The name of the instrument child class and its directory should match the instrument type ID configured in the pin map file.**
-    3. Below are the standard directory names followed for NI instruments:
+    3. Below are the directory names for different NI instrument types:

         | Instrument type     | Directory name      |
         |---------------------|---------------------|